trevenue44/identify-digit/README.md

 In this repository, I'm going to try and create an improved version of this model and keep improving it using my skills on supervised machine learning algorithms.

+## Current Status of this Project:
+Tested the first version of the current model on real images and it was able to predict 5/10 test images correctly.
+Check file named [model_testing_on_images](./model/model_testing_on_images.ipynb) for more information

+Progress...

 ## The Dataset
 The dataset that I'll be using is the MNIST dataset which comes with the Scikit-Learn package.